orsonteodoro/oiledmachine-overlay/SECURITY.md

 * The AI must have code generation capabilities.

-* AI have been observed to fix the following memory corruption or undefined behavior class of vulnerabilities.
+* AI have been observed to fix the following memory corruption or undefined behavior classes of vulnerabilities.
 Patch fixes are accepted for the
   following:
   - Dangling Pointer (-Wdangling-pointer=; **CE**, PE, DoS, DT, ID; medium-high severity)
   - Double Free (-fsanitize=address as a runtime error; ZC, **CE**, PE, DoS, DT, ID; high-critical severity)